magician20/pagee-smooth/README.md

 ## Description

-Using [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository, to implement my back-end for note app
+Using [Nest](https://github.com/nestjs/nest) framework with TypeScript, to implement my back-end for note app